Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Appendix

-This appendix is organized as follows.
-Appendix \ref{app:math_formulation} presents additional mathematical details supporting the derivation of DC loss.
-Appendix \ref{app:dc-loss-error} is more mathematically involved, and concerns the implications between whether low DC loss implies low signal error and vice versa.
-Appendix \ref{app:CDF_logit_approx} derives tail approximations used in the practical implementation of DC loss, and gives the pseudocodes for implementing DC loss.
-Appendix \ref{app:deconvolution} presents an illustrative example using DC loss to mitigate noise-fitting in 1D signal deconvolution, with results that support the conclusions of the main paper in an additional application area.
-Appendix \ref{app:DIP} relates experimental details and further experimental results for the DIP section of the main paper.
-Appendix \ref{app:PET} presents analogous content for the PET section of the main paper.
-Appendix \ref{app:timing} presents data on the time efficiency of DC loss, and Appendix \ref{app:llm} declares the usage of LLMs as required by ICLR.
+\begin{itemize} \item Appendix \ref{app:math_formulation} presents additional mathematical details supporting the derivation of DC loss. \item Appendix \ref{app:dc-loss-error} is more mathematically involved, and concerns the implications between whether low DC loss implies low signal error and vice versa. \item Appendix \ref{app:CDF_logit_approx} derives tail approximations used in the practical implementation of DC loss, and gives the pseudocodes for implementing DC loss. \item Appendix \ref{app:deconvolution} presents an illustrative example using DC loss to mitigate noise-fitting in 1D signal deconvolution, with results that support the conclusions of the main paper in an additional application area. \item Appendix \ref{app:DIP} relates experimental details and further experimental results for the DIP section of the main paper, including the effect of a mismatched noise model. \item Appendix \ref{app:PET} presents analogous content for the PET section of the main paper. \item Appendix \ref{app:pnp} presents an example application of DC loss to a plug-and-play framework. \item Appendix \ref{app:timing} presents data on the time efficiency of DC loss. \item Appendix \ref{app:llm} declares the usage of LLMs as required by ICLR. \end{itemize}